 Here’s how Wealthfront kicks things off:

-Sign up for Wealthfront today and they’ll manage up to $5000 of your money absolutely free.
+Sign up for Wealthfront today for $5000 managed free.

 It gives you an options to: buy more, sell more and others.